IL01DI/dg/Knowledge/episteme/OpenAI.md

 >
 > Please see the [pricing](https://openai.com/pricing) page for the latest information on pay-as-you-go pricing.

-However, the article is no longer available and OpenAI does not offer any reset token for free accounts.
-Therefore, I can't use OpenAI API.
+[^1]:The article is no longer available and OpenAI does not offer any reset token for free accounts.
+Therefore, I can't use OpenAI API for now.